knelsonmeister/systemd-shim/README.md

 # systemd-shim for MX Linux
 This repo contains a fork of systemd-shim.
-It builds a Debian Buster based debian package for MX Linux.
+It builds a Debian Buster/Bullseye based debian package for MX Linux.
 It depends on a modified systemd (available here: https://github.com/knelsonmeister/systemd)

 ## Current Version: 10-4